InfraFix: Technology-Agnostic Repair of Infrastructure as Code: Related Work

 \section{Related Work}

 Due to space constraints, we focus on repair techniques specific to IaC.
 Bui et al.~\cite{bui2023dockercleaner} and Durieux et al.~\cite{durieux2023parfum} developed tools for automated detection and repair of code smells in Dockerfiles.
 These works are similar to ours in their attempt to repair IaC scripts.
 However, they focus on code smells, while we consider a wider range of issues.
 Henkel et al. used machine learning to infer repair rules based on build log analysis.
 They developed a tool, called Shipwright, with the inferred rules to repair Dockerfiles that fail to build~\cite{henkel2021shipwright}.
-The main difference between Shipwright and \name\ is that Shipwright relies on inferred and pre-defined rules, while our technique uses information to infer the system state and guide the repair.
+The main difference is that Shipwright uses pre-defined and inferred rules, while \name\ infers system state to guide repairs.
 Hassan et al. proposed RUDSEA, an approach that automatically recommends updates to Dockerfiles based on changes in the source code and build configuration files~\cite{hassan2018rudsea}.
-Weiss et al.~\cite{weiss2017tortoise} proposed Tortoise, a tool that implements a technique called \emph{imperative configuration repair}, which enables automatic repair of IaC scripts guided by a series of shell commands.
+Weiss et al. proposed Tortoise, a tool that implements a technique called \emph{imperative configuration repair}, which enables automatic repair of IaC scripts guided by a series of shell commands~\cite{weiss2017tortoise}.
 Similarly to RUDSEA, Tortoise is focused on a single IaC technology.
 Our approach is more general, both in terms of resources and IaC technologies supported.
-In fact, the specifications used by RUDSEA to guide repair could be used with \name, provided that a state inference mechanism is implemented.
+In fact, the specifications used by RUDSEA could be used with \name, provided that a state inference module is implemented.